Xwdgood/Pokemon-Box-Manager/README.md

 TODO Your Text Here.

+AI boosts my styling efficiency however the effect is not the same as in my mind.
+I think AI is constructive in logic design but lack of ART GENE hhh.
+Anyway, feeling AI has becoming more and more powerful.

 ## Task Five - Fun with CSS (Also 0%)

 If you finish everything else with time to spare, feel free to experiment with use of GenAI to implement non-trivial CSS styling for your app.
 This is what I came up with in about 20 minutes of playing around: